cryptoseb/custom-wp-login/README.md

 3. Best to serve the images for the background and logo over https or most major browsers will display a warning

+4. You only need the code below ` Add your custom theme functions here.`, the rest is specific to my current Child Theme

 ## Future Additions:
 1. Styling the `Privacy Policy` link at the bottom of the page